Steps of the eviction process in West Virginia:

 In West Virginia, a landlord can evict a tenant for not paying rent on time.
 No prior notice is needed and the landlord may immediately file an eviction action with the court.
 The tenant does not have the option to fix the issue and must vacate the premises.

-Unless the lease states otherwise, rent is due at the beginning of each pay period and is considered late in West Virginia the day immediately after its due date.
-So for example, if rent is due on the first of the month, it is considered late starting on the second of the month (if not paid in full).
-There is no right to a legal grace period (i.e., five days).
+Unless the lease states otherwise, rent is due at the beginning of each month and is considered late in West Virginia the day immediately after its due date.
+West Virginia landlords are not required to give tenants a rent payment grace period.

 Once rent is considered late, the landlord can immediately file an eviction action with the court.

-In West Virginia, a landlord can evict a tenant without a lease or with a lease that has ended (known as a “holdover tenant” or “tenant at will”).
-To do so, they must first terminate the tenancy by giving proper notice to move out (30 days for tenants that pay month-to-month).
+In West Virginia, a landlord can evict a tenant who does not have a lease (“tenant at will”) or has a lease that has terminated and continues to remain on the premises (“holdover tenant”).
+To do so, they must first terminate the tenancy by giving a proper 30 days’ notice to move out.

 Once the tenancy ends, if the tenant remains on the property, the landlord can move forward and file an eviction lawsuit.